 The question did not go unanswered.

-The message reflects the tension accumulated by Ferrer since he arrived in Miami on October 13, 2025 with his wife Nelva Ortega and his children, after accepting forced exile to protect his family from the pressures of State Security.
+The message reflects the tension accumulated by Ferrer since he arrived in Miami on October 13, 2025 with his wife Nelva Ortega and their children, after accepting forced exile to protect his family from the pressures of State Security.

 A path marked by repression